 Transport for London is a central system operating all of the capital’s public transit options.
 The TfL Oyster card is a prepaid ticket card valid for all official buses and trains.
 Contactless debit or credit cards and ApplePay can also be used, for the same fare rates.

 The UK has an amazing public transit system, and London is a major hub for trains going all around the country.
-To make the most of your weekends, get a Young Person’s Railcard.
-The initial card will cost you £30, but then give you 1/3 off the price of all train journeys – including your Oyster card for the London Tube!
+To make the most of your weekends, use the Young Person’s Railcard provided by Syracuse London to get 1/3 off the price of all train journeys – including your Oyster card for the London Tube!

 On the Tube and train, you must touch into the automated barriers at the start of your journey and out at the end.
 On buses, you only need to tap in when boarding.